 Wednesday, November 28, 2012

-List of Shame - Continuing Series: The Best Years of Our Lives (1946)
+List of Shame: The Best Years of Our Lives (1946)

-With the end of the year approaching, I'm starting to think about my new blind-spots series for 2013.
-Our second child is due in late March and work is getting busier, so I'll be avoiding the long movies next time.
-This year, it's been great to finally catch some epic films I'd intended to see for a long time.
+It's been refreshing to finally catch some epic films I'd intended to see for a long time.
 Flying under the radar was William Wyler's The Best Years of Our Lives, originally released in 1946.
 The Best Picture winner has received plenty of accolades, but I knew little about it until now.
 It's also ranked at #37 on the AFI 100 10th anniversary list.
 This is a classic that's well-known and loved by many critics and film experts.
 The 172-minute length makes it quite a time commitment, but all the acclaim made it an easy choice.
 Would my reaction match this exalted status?
-Let's check out the questions and see if I was ready to spend some time with the World War II veterans!

 The Best Years of Our Lives – Directed by William Wyler; Starring Myrna Loy, Frederic March, Dana Andrews, Teresa Wright, Virginia Mayo, and Harold Russell